 Non-English speakers and immigrant populations face many cultural barriers to accessing exams and other services.
 Primary among these barriers is a lack of sensitivity and cultural competency on the part of local service providers.
 In interviews, some respondents reported that some immigrant sexual assault victims are not taken seriously when they make a report or come forward, and some agencies do not have an understanding of these victims' cultures.
 They also reported a lack of patience with non-English speakers, especially within states where there might be a culture of discrimination and hostility toward

 immigrants and non-English speakers.

+Immigrant and non-English-speaking victims do not know about the exams and other services.
 Coalitions reported minimal outreach to such communities to educate them on how to contact local sexual

 assault service providers, and that information was not available to victims in multiple languages.
 Coalitions also added that, within certain immigrant communities, there is misinformation about

 accessing services and the type of sexual assault responses the local jurisdiction can offer victims.